Time and place

 Studying manifolds up to diffeomorphism is very difficult.
 However, if we instead study manifolds up to “cobordism” and consider the disjoint union we obtain very computable groups.
 In fact, product of manifolds gives a cobordism ring.
 In the 1980’s, Atiyah and Segal realized that the notion of cobordism naturally appears when decribing topological field theories mathematically.
 In the course we will encounter these notions.
 You can find a syllabus here.Lecture notes

-Handwritten lecture notes will be available at this link and will be regularly updated throughout the semester.References
+Handwritten lecture notes will be available at this link and will be regularly updated throughout the semester.Reading assignment December 4

 - Michael Atiyah, Topological quantum field theories.
 IHES Publ.
 Math., (68):175–186 (1989), 1988.